 The 3" x 7" coil is no more sensitive to small gold than the 5" x 10" and gives up some depth, so the only reason to use it is for extremely tight areas.
 Pulse induction detectors do not get more sensitive to small gold past a certain point, unlike VLF detectors, so ultra small coils like the 3" x 7" get no extra boost in sensitivity.
 But for extreme crevice work or even for use as a pinpointer the little coil has my interest.

-The Infinium mono coils people had best avoid.
+The Infinium mono coils should be avoided.
 I am not sure what might happen but you do not want to void your warranty!

 Anyway, here is a picture to give you the idea.
-I have started an official question and answer thread on this experiment on my new forum here.
-Post there if you have comments and questions.
-It is the only place I will discuss the project.
+I started an official question and answer thread on this experiment on the Garrett Forum here.
+Check it out for some more great ATX modifications.

 The Garrett ATX does have a built in waterproof speaker and so does not require headphones.
 It does come with dry land headphones that use a waterproof connector Garrett uses on the Infinium and AT Pro/AT Gold models.
 The same waterproof headphones available for those models work on the ATX and are required if it is desired to put the headphones underwater.
 The included headphones have a waterproof cable that can be submerged but the headphones themselves must be kept dry.
 A short adapter dongle is also available to convert the ATX waterproof headphone connector to the standard 1/4" female receptacle so standard metal detector headphones may be used.